Skip to main content

 The qualification for a partner visa goes beyond providing the right documentation.
 At some point, you’re required to attend an interview in person or via telephone to answer questions regarding your application.
 If you’re unable to recall basic information such as your partner’s date of birth, how you met, their family details, and details about how your relationship developed, your visa application may not go through.
 Additionally, if you provide answers that conflict with those of your partner, the immigration department may consider your relationship to be non-genuine.
 You may end up getting a refusal.

-We are your trusted, local and affordable Registered Migration Immigration Consultant in Western Sydney, serving clients in St Clair, Erskine Park, Colyton, Oxley Park, St Marys, North St Marys, Claremont Meadows, Orchard Hills, Werrington, Cambridge Park, NSW 2747, Mount Druitt, Minchinbury, Rooty Hill, Whalan, Dharruk and other area.
+We are your local and affordable Registered Migration Agent and Immigration Consultant available at St Clair, Erskine Park, Colyton, Oxley Park, St Marys, North St Marys, Ropes Crossing, Claremont Meadows, Orchard Hills, Werrington, Werrington County, Caddens, Glenmore Park, Cambridge Park, Jordan Springs, Mount Druitt, Minchinbury, Rooty Hill, Whalan, Dharruk and Penrith area in NSW.

 To discuss your visa matters with one of our registered consultants, you can book an appointment / strategy session.
 Book an Appointment